Ultraworking/pentathlon-guidance/work-cycles.md

 For your last cycle you could do something like this: Wrapped with today’s work — general cleanup and organizing cycle.
 Clean up my papers, make some notes on future steps, etc.

-Pauses
+**Pauses**

 Plan your next cycle before the break.
 So you don’t have to think about what you were doing.
 So you keep your momentum.

 A little fitness in the pause is good.
 Do air squats \(hands forward, push hips back\).
-If you’re in a public place do them secretly on the toilet.
+If you’re in a public place you could do them discreetly in the washroom.
 Little things like this go a long way.
-Snacks, too, for blood sugar.
-Body mind duality is bullshit, it’s all the same stuff.
+Healthy snacks, too, for blood sugar.
+Body mind duality is BS, it’s all the same stuff.

 You may work through a break once in a while.
 If you do it two times in a row you get usually fried for the rest of the day.
-You’ll do the block and then you’re done.
+Avoid burning yourself out by neglecting breaks.

 Whatever you did between two morale/energy-boxes is what caused it.
+We track energy and morale so you can see it change throughout cycles.
+If you see it falling or increasing, you've got a good guideline of what changes your energy and morale.

 With normal Pomodoro you’ll rush yourself in the breaks \(5 minutes are too short\).

 How about bigger breaks?
 I don’t really take bigger breaks, but I like to take a nap after 2-3 hours of work.
 You don’t have to fall asleep during a nap!
 Just keep your eyes closed and lie still.
 That resets a lot of brain processes.
 I don’t fall asleep during 80% of my naps.

-Work cycles as a journal
+**Work cycles as a journal**

 When planning work cycles better include more detail than less, because it creates a log for a work.
 These are super-useful journals to back-engineer great days, week, and months.

 If a work session goes well, just look at your notes and analyze how your thinking worked at the time.

-Work cycles make you more reliable
+**Work cycles make you more reliable**

 Cycles are a pretty reliable method to get done hard work.